Matter and Motion. Matter: Solutions. Before we dive into solutions, let's separate solutions from other types of mixtures.

 It may require extreme temperatures or extreme pressures, but it can be done.
 Sometimes a substance doesn't want to change states.
 You have to use all of your tricks when that happens.
 To create a solid, you might have to decrease the temperature by a huge amount and then add pressure.
+For example, oxygen (O2) will solidify at -361.8 degrees Fahrenheit (-218.8 degrees Celsius) at standard pressure.
 Matter: States of Matter.
 We look at five states of matter on the site.

-Solids, liquids, gases, plasmas, and Bose-Einstein condensates (BEC) are different states that have different physical properties.
+Solids, liquids, gases, plasmas, and Bose-Einstein condensates (BEC) are different states of matter that have different physical properties.
+Solids are often hard, liquids fill containers, and gases surround us in the air.
 Each of these states is also known as a phase.
-Elements and compounds can move from one phase to another when specific physical conditions change.
-For example, when the temperature of a system goes up, the matter in the system becomes more excited and active.
+How does matter change from one state to another?
+Elements and compounds can move from one state to another when specific physical conditions change.

 Why is this funny? - Curious Train.
 Particle Model of Matter.
 The Difference Between Atoms, Molecules, And Particles.
 “We must be clear that when it comes to atoms, language can be used only as in poetry.

 The poet, too, is not nearly so concerned with describing facts as with creating images and establishing mental connections.” —Niels Bohr In A Nutshell Atoms are the smallest pieces of matter; they are made of particles (protons and electrons).
 When atoms are grouped together, these groups are called molecules (the smallest pieces of compounds).
 Thermal expansion.
 Thermal expansion is the tendency of matter to change in volume in response to a change in temperature, through heat transfer.